-Many expats are concerned about choosing a school in Italy that will best suit their children’s needs.
+Families with children relocating to Italy are often concerned about choosing a school in Italy that will best suit their children’s needs.
 The system of education in Italy has a large state sector and a smaller, more specialised private sector.

 There are three levels of education in Italy:

 - Scuola dell'infanzia (three to six years old)